dynatrace-extensions/active-directory/doc/ad wmi hub tile.md

 As a consequence:
 - When updating the [Active Directory services](https://www.dynatrace.com/hub/detail/active-directory-services/?query=actie+directory&filter=all) extension through the in-product hub, you have to `add new configuration` instead of updating the previous one.
 Previous 2.x AD extension configuration can't be updated.
 Remember to remove the previous configuration, so metrics won't be collected twice
-- `Revisit any metric alerts` of dashboards you've created using AD metrics.
+- `Revisit any metric alerts` and dashboards you've created using AD metrics.
 You need to replace previously used metrics with the new ones, as their names and IDs changed
 - If looking to update [Microsoft Active Directory replication](https://www.dynatrace.com/hub/detail/microsoft-active-directory-replication/?query=actie+directory&filter=all#overview) extension - the update comes as an integral part of the companion [Active Directory extended monitoring](https://www.dynatrace.com/hub/detail/active-directory-extended-monitoring/) extension.
 In the other words - `remove` [Microsoft Active Directory replication](https://www.dynatrace.com/hub/detail/microsoft-active-directory-replication/?query=actie+directory&filter=all#overview) and `start using` [Active Directory extended monitoring](https://www.dynatrace.com/hub/detail/active-directory-extended-monitoring/) instead.

 ## Details
 The Active Directory services extension is built on top of the Extension Framework 2.0 and uses WMI to obtain metrics.
-Therefore, this extension data set is limited to KPIs available to the WMI queries. .
+Therefore, this extension data set is limited to KPIs available to the WMI queries.

 **The extension package contains:**
 - WMI data source configuration